Many residential neighbourhoods have through routes for cars, and have too much car traffic. Minor streets are congested, dangerous and unpleasant.

 Reducing motor traffic is a key component of creating ‘Healthy Streets‘, which are quiet, sociable, pleasant streets with benefits for physical and mental health.
 King’s College has studied the Waltham Forest schemes and estimates several months gain in life expectancy across the population, from reduced pollution and increased walking and cycling.

 Do low traffic neighbourhoods increase traffic on surrounding streets?

 No. It may take a little while for drivers to get used to the new layout, but in the longer term it encourages people to change their travel habits and drive less for short journeys.
 In Waltham Forest and other places where low traffic neighbourhoods have been built, there has been a major reduction in traffic within the zone and no significant change on surrounding streets.

 Where else have low traffic neighbourhoods been built?

 In the Netherlands every town and city has low-traffic neighbourhoods, with through traffic able to use only the main roads.
 People walk or cycle for most journeys.
 Many cities are now following this trend – Barcelona is closing 2 out of 3 roads in the grid to through traffic and making them into pleasant spaces for people, Paris aims to make 100% of streets cycle-friendly by 2024, and even Birmingham is planning to close its city centre motorway and remove through motor traffic from within the ring road.

 Where could low traffic neighbourhoods be built in Harrow?

-TfL’s Strategic Cycling Analysis includes a map of London showing which areas have well-connected networks of minor roads.
-These could potentially be converted into low-traffic neighbourhoods.
+TfL’s Strategic Neighbourhood Analysis shows which areas have well-connected networks of minor roads and suffer from through traffic.
 The Harrow portion of the map is shown below: